JefferyHus/graphql-pagination/README.md

 Here, slicing is done using the first argument.
 This is similar to the limit which we had applied in the earlier queries.
 Pagination is done using the after argument, which will pass a cursor expecting results to be after that cursor.
 It also asks for hasNextPage which tells the client whether there are more results, since there is no concept of total number of pages in Cursor pagination.

-# Conclusion
+# Recap

 We saw both different pagination styles, and walked trough both.
-To conclude our tutorial, let's list again what each approach offers.
+To recap our tutorial, let's list again what each approach offers.

 ## Offset